Harrogate Bus Company: Harrogate Electrics

-Local services operating in and around Harrogate are operated by a fleet of eight high-specification, battery-electric Volvo 7900 single-deck vehicles in dedicated branding.
+Local services operating in and around Harrogate were first electrified by a fleet of eight high-specification, battery-electric Volvo 7900 single-deck vehicles in dedicated branding.
 The vehicles, which were announced in February 2017, were introduced into service in July 2018.
 The project was funded partly by Transdev (£1.7 million), with a further £2.25 million of funding granted from the Government's Low Emission Bus Scheme.
-Features include free WiFi, USB charging and audio-visual next-stop announcements.
+Features included free WiFi, USB charging and audio-visual next-stop announcements.
+These buses were withdrawn from service during 2025, largely being replaced by the fleet of Mercedes-Benz eCitaros.

 The Harrogate Electrics network encompasses the company's local routes within Harrogate – the 2 to Bilton, the 3 to Jennyfield, the 4 to King Edwin Park, and the 6 to Pannal Ash and Beckwith Knowle Business Park.
 The 2 and 3 operate at a frequency of every 20 minutes, the 4 operates every hour, and the 6 operates every 30 minutes.

-In October 2018, the 24 to Pateley Bridge became mainly electric-bus operated, with 2 battery-electric Optare Solo SR EVs branded in the Harrogate Electrics livery allocated for the route, however these buses have since been withdrawn from use.
+In October 2018, the 24 to Pateley Bridge became mainly electric-bus operated, with 2 battery-electric Optare Solo SR EVs branded in the Harrogate Electrics livery allocated for the route, however these buses have since been withdrawn from use and sold to the Big Lemon.
+As of 2025, many journeys on this route are provided by Mercedes-Benz eCitaros.